 Here are a few ideas to get you started, but we challenge you to come up with at least two to three more on your own.
 Bonus points for letting us know what they are in the comments section below!

 Cooler temperatures and changing foliage make now a great time of year to take a hike.
 Use this map to find the peak time for foliage changes in your area.

 Research shows physical activity is great for self-care because it stimulates chemicals in your brain that make you feel happier and relaxed.
 It can also help alleviate symptoms of depression or anxiety.

-If you gotta rake the leaves, you might as well jump in them, too!
+If you have to rake the leaves, you might as well connect with your inner child by playing in them!
 Get your kids in on the fun and snap a few photos to remember the moment.
 Feeling like a kid again is sure to release some of those feel-good endorphins in your brain.

-We love all the outdoor activities this season presents!
-Picking apples at an orchard and carving pumpkins gives you a few ways to flex your creativity muscles.
-After you pick them, try making an apple-based recipe you’ve never attempted — think apple butter, apple crumble, applesauce and more!
-Find more apple recipes here.
+Picking out your own apples or pumpkins to eat or carve gives you a few ways to be creative while eating seasonal, local food.
+After you pick them, try making an apple or pumpkin-based recipe you’ve never attempted — think apple crumble, pumpkin soup, pumpkin ice cream and more!

 Decorate your home

 Fall decorations can add a colorful zing to your living space.
 Get festive with decorations that you can reuse at Thanksgiving.
 (We're big advocates of sustainable practices, after all!)
 Pumpkins, leaf garlands and some fall artwork can stay up through November.